orthecreedence/hustle/README.md

     // how many times this item has been released
     releases: 0,

-    // how many times this item has timed out (unimplemented)
+    // how many times this item has timed out
     timeouts: 0,

     // how many times this item has been buried